Klara Rumyanova: Biography

 Klara Rumyanova was born on 8 December 1929 in Leningrad.
 In 1947, Klara moved to Moscow and on the first attempt she entered VGIK, where she studied at the course of Sergei Gerasimov and Tamara Makarova.

 In childhood and adolescence, Klara had a completely different voice, a contralto.
-The ability to speak with her famous children's voice, she found only in her student years after a serious illness.
+The ability to speak with her famous child-like voice she found only in her student years after a serious illness.
 Klara, like all the students of VGIK, toured with concerts on the Moscow Oblast and once she was very cold and almost died of croupous inflammation of the lungs.
 After lying in the hospital for more than a month, Klara lost her voice.
 The continued study at the VGIK was in jeopardy.
 Sergei Gerasimov showed her to a phoniatrician, but he explained that Klara has very rare vocal cords and he does not guarantee that she will be able to properly practice vocal after recovery.
 For half a year Gerasimov forbade Rumyanova to talk even in a whisper, and they communicated through writing.
 When her voice recovered, Rumyanova suddenly discovered that she could now speak in a very high voice, which came to be familiar to millions of moviegoers.
 In 1953, Klara graduated from VGIK and became an actress of the National Film Actors' Theatre.

-As a student she started acting in film, her cinematic debut took place as an episodic role in the film The Rural Doctor (1951), by the same Gerasimov.
+As a student she started acting in film, her cinematic debut took place as an episodic role in the film The Village Doctor (1951), by the same Gerasimov.
 However, in the future Klara played only supporting or episodic roles, never playing the main ones.
-Her notable roles were in the films The Rural Doctor (Lena), They Were the First (Varya), Four (nurse), Life first (Zoya), Resurrection (Bogodukhovskaya), Time, Forward!
+Her notable roles were in the films The Village Doctor (Lena), Resurrection (Bogodukhovskaya), Time, Forward!
 (Lushka) and The Twelve Chairs (Katerina Aleksandrovna).
 Gradually, she was less likely to be offered roles, and she practically stopped filming, which was allegedly caused by a conflict with Ivan Pyryev.
 For six years (from 1965 to 1970), Klara Rumyanova did not act in film at all, until the Minister of Culture Ekaterina Furtseva dismissed Pyryev from the post of the general director.
 A year before his death, Pyryev phoned Rumyanova and apologized to her for his behavior.